-We report the results of our baselines-i.e., BARTlarge, T5-base, and T5-large-on different splits of the SciGen dataset in Table 6 using the evaluation metrics of §4.3.
-Based on the results: (1) except for BertScore, the value range for the rest of the metrics is very low, (2) BertScore values are very high for all the experiments, however, as we will see in § 5.2, generated descriptions are far from being accurate, (3) there is not a clear agreement between the rankings of different metrics for the examined models and settings, and (4) according to automatic metrics BART performs better than the two other models, however, as we will see in § 5.2, T5-large performs on-par with or in cases better than BART according to human evaluation.
+Table 6 shows the results of our baselines-i.e., BART-large, T5-base, and T5-large-on different splits of the SciGen dataset using the evaluation metrics of §4.3.
+We also report the results for the zero-shot setting in which the models are evaluated on the test split without any fine-tuning.

+Based on the results: (1) except for BertScore, the value range for the rest of the metrics is very low, (2) BertScore values are very high for all the experiments, however, as we see in § 5.2, generated descriptions are far from being accurate,9 (3) there is not a clear agreement between the rankings of different metrics for the examined models and settings, and (4) according to automatic metrics BART performs better than the two other models, however, as we see in § 5.2, T5-large performs on-par with or in cases better than BART according to human evaluation.

+These results indicate that automatic metrics are not sufficient for this task.
 As an example of model outputs, Table 7 shows the outputs of the BART-large model on one of the "C&L" test examples, i.e., the table in Figure 2.